OpenFn/governance/README.md

-offering, the OpenFn "platform", is _proprietary_ but makes extensive use of the open-source integration toolkit; in fact, the "platform" may be thought of as an enterprise/hosted layer running on-top of the basic, open-source building blocks provided by the integration toolkit.
+offering, the OpenFn "platform", is _proprietary_ but makes extensive use of the open-source integration toolkit; in fact, the "platform" may be thought of as an enterprise/hosted layer running on-top of the basic, open-source building blocks provided by the integration toolkit DPG.

 ### The OpenFn integration-platform-as-a-service